-Halloween is right around the corner – and all the local frights are back to scare you into the fall season!
+Halloween is right around the corner – and many of the local frights are back to scare you into the fall season!
 Metro Detroit is packed with haunted houses, spooky hayrides and eerie corn mazes to help you get into the scary spirit.
-Whether you have little ones or more daring teens, we’ve gathered a list of attractions sure to offer something for everyone.
+Whether you have little ones or more daring teens, we’ve gathered a list of haunted houses and hayrides in Detroit and Ann Arbor that are sure to offer something for everyone.
 Here are some truly frightening haunts – and a few family-friendly events perfect for your tiny ones.

 - Address: 18 S. Perry St., Pontiac

 - Schedule: 7-10 p.m.
 Monday-Thursday, 6-11:30 p.m.
 Friday-Saturday, 6-10:30 p.m.
 Sunday Sept.
 25-26, Octo 1-4, 8-11, 14-18, 20-31, Nov.
 1, 6-7.

 - Cost: Price varies by day of the week, $20-$29, speed pass $30, VIP $50.
 Timed tickets offered this year.

 - Masks required.
 Temperatures will be taken and social distancing enforced.